 About the Book

-Impossibilia is my first collection of short fiction, from the award-winning UK press, PS Publishing as part of their "Showcase" series highlighting genre fiction's best up-and-coming writers.
+Impossibilia, my first collection of short fiction, is available from the award-winning UK press, PS Publishing, as part of their "Showcase" series highlighting genre fiction's best up-and-coming writers.
 Impossibilia was a finalist for the 2009 Aurora Awards for best long form work.
 The lead story, "A Bouquet of Flowers in a Vase, by Van Gogh," was also a finalist for the 2009 Aurora for best short form work.
 Another story, "Spirit Dance," won the Aurora in 2001.
 With an introduction by award-winning UK fantasy and mystery writer, Chaz Brenchley, Impossibilia contains two brand new novelettes, "A Bouquet of Flowers in a Vase, by Van Gogh" and "Going Down to Lucky Town," plus a reprint of my award-winning novelette, "Spirit Dance," the story on which my first novel is based.

 From Chaz's introduction: